ktheodora/SmartBucksApp/docs/_posts/2019-07-03-Play-Store-Entry.md

 ### Essential Requirements:

-- Parameters of a transaction:

-	- Assign monthly income.
+- Assign income.

 - Assign Stable(Fixed) Expenses like Rent, Insurance, telephone bills.

-	- Assign monthly budget.
+- Assign budget.

+- Update budget

 - Add additional income.

 - Enter Expenses category wise.

 - Add time stamp to all the expenses.

 - Add Payment method like cash, card, etc.

-	- View Monthly Expenses in a Graph.

-	- View graphical representation of category wise expenses.

 - Alert when monthly expense crosses the assigned limit.

-	- Download the monthly expenses in a readable form.

-	-

-- The application should work offline
+- The application should work offline.

-- Statistical representations of all the transaction with two charts for visualisation
+- Statistical representations of all the transaction with two charts for visualisation.

-- Summarize monthly expenses in document
+- Summarize monthly expenses in downloadable document.

-- Recurring transactions (daily, weekly, monthly)

-- The records needs to be filtered based on time, type of payment and category
+- The expenses should be filtered based on date and category.

-- Threshold limits for category
+- Assign Threshold limits for category

+- Create new category

+- Delete an uneccesary expense.

+- Provide "Back" button in every activity.

-### Additional features added:
+### Additional features:

+- Allows multiple user accounts in a device.

+- Login with username and Password combination for entering the app provides enhaced safety.

+- Basic application guide on first login.

+- User Name display on homescreen provides more intuitive look.

+- FAQ in the help option in menu provides detailed idea about the usability of the application.

+- User can update his/her income, budget, fixed expenses at any time by going into "Update Detail" option in menu button.

+- Incase of Exceeded budget situation, Alert comes whenever user goes to Homescreen.

+- User can turn off alert message incase of exceeded budget situation.

-## Additinal Information
+## Non-Functional Information

 Version: 1.0